MrFransis/PaperRater/README.md

 # PaperRater
 Final project for the course in
-_Large Scale and Multi-Structured Databases_ @ University of Pisa.
+_Large Scale and Multi-Structured Databases_ @University of Pisa.

 ## Objective
 The goal of the project is to design and implement a complete application which manages a “big dataset”